-The net interest is calculated by applying the discount rate to the net balance of the defined benefit obligation and the fair value of plan assets.
+The net interest is calculated by applying the discount rate to the net balance of the defined benefit obligation.
 This cost is included in the employee benefit expense in the statement of profit and loss.

 Past service costs are recognised in profit or loss on the earlier of: